 Do you want to be a part of the huge change that Usha Silai School is bringing about in the lives of millions of rural women?

 With just a simple click of a button, you can now contribute towards the opening of an Usha Silai School or support various other aspects of the school.
-Donate towards setting up an Usha Silai School by paying Rs 22,000*.

-This amount will be used to set up and run an Usha Silai School in a rural area and includes all expenses that go into training of one woman over a period of 9 days.
+This amount will be used to set up and run an Usha Silai School in a rural area and includes all expenses that go into training of one woman over a period of nine days.

 The woman will also be given a start-up kit consisting of a foot operated Usha Sewing Machine, sewing and stitching syllabus in vernacular, training material, service manual, certificate and an Usha Silai School signage.
-You can also opt to contribute towards helping out more than one woman.

 In order to offer the utmost transparency in the donation process, patrons are encouraged to donate directly to the NGO that will be facilitating the process.